The BIST way

 |Students develop the deep understanding and thinking skills they need for university.
 They work towards Cambridge International AS & A Level qualifications - giving them the choice to specialise, or study from a range of diverse subjects.||Two Years||16-19 Years|

-Preparing Students for Life
+Preparing Pupils for Life

-They are recognised as qualifications that prepare and equip students with the skills they need to succeed both at university and beyond.
+They are recognised as qualifications that prepare and equip pupils with the skills they need to succeed both at university and beyond.
 Universities tell us that they value the independent research and critical thinking skills, as well as the deep subject knowledge that our qualifications bring.
 We work with these universities when we revise our qualifications – getting expert advice to make sure we continue to develop the skills universities require.

 Cambridge learners build more than just a deep understanding of their subject.
-Being a student of Cambridge Pathway means developing the higher order thinking skills to apply what they’ve learned.
+Being a pupil of Cambridge Pathway means developing the higher order thinking skills to apply what they’ve learned.
 Solving problems creatively.
 Thinking for themselves.
 Doing their own research and communicating it.

 Working with other people on a project they’ve designed together.
 So we make sure our programmes encourage pupils to develop the attributes of the Cambridge Learner – confident, responsible, reflective, innovative and engaged.